 Join a local naturalist to visit the best waterfalls and views in the region!
 This intimate tour guarantees 3 stunning waterfalls, not to miss while in Asheville.
 Discover Appalachian history, wildlife, and edible plants!

 Covid compliance: Guests drive personal vehicle to the meeting location and practice social distancing throughout the tour.
 Bring cloth face coverings for indoor restrooms.
 Guests bring or purchase their own waters and snacks.

-Tour time: Seasonal start time, either 8:45 am or 10 am.
-Meet your guide in Old Fort, NC at the tour start time.
-Tour is 2 hours long.
+Tour time: Meet your guide at 8:45 am.
+Tour is approximately 2 hours long.

-Difficulty: Easy to moderate 2.5-mile hike (round-trip) with steady incline, great for kids!
+Difficulty: Easy to moderate 2.5-mile hike (round-trip) with steady incline

 Required footwear: Sturdy tennis shoes or hiking boots, rubber outsoles (recommended)